ififfy/flipflip/docs/sources.md

 Once you've created this file, add a `URL`.
 Simply type or paste the path to your raw text file (remote or local).

-#### Video File
+#### Video/Playlist File
-You can add individual video files as sources too.
+You can add individual video or playlsit files as sources too.
 These can be either local files or remote files.
-To add a local video file, add a `Local video` and choose the video(s) you want to add.
+To add a local video/playlist file, add a `Local video/playlsit` and choose the video(s) or playlist(s) you want to add.

-?> **NOTE:** _Each video will be weighted as its own source._
+?> **NOTE:** _Each video/playlist will be weighted as its own source._

 #### Currently Supported Remote Sources